List of awards and nominations received by LeAnn Rimes

-American singer LeAnn Rimes has won over eleven awards and has received roughly 22 nominations.
+American singer LeAnn Rimes has won seventeen awards and has received thirty eight nominations.
 She won her first set of awards in 1996 at the Academy of Country Music Awards for her debut single "Blue".
 In 2008, she won the Humanitarian Award from the ACM organization.
 In 1997, she won several more accolades for similar from the Country Music Association and the American Music Awards.
 She also received nominations from several award programs for her recording of "How Do I Live".
 The same year, Rimes won two accolades from the Grammy Awards including the award for Best New Artist.
 She has also received five nominations from the Grammys.
 She has since won awards from the CMT Music Awards and the GMA Dove Awards.